AliRZ-02/AliRZ-02/README.md

 - I'm currently studying Computer Science at the University of Waterloo, with an expected graduation date of April 2025.

 #### Projects
-- Many of my projects are visible here on Github.
+- Many of my projects are visible here on GitHub.
 Check out my repositories for more!

-#### Oppurtunities
+#### Opportunities
-- I am currently open to oppurtunities in the 2023 Summer Session (May - Aug), in either the software development or data analytics fields.
+- I am currently open to opportunities in the 2024 Winter Session (Jan - Apr), in either the software development or data analytics fields.
-- A copy of my Resume is available [here](https://github.com/AliRZ-02/AliRZ-02/blob/main/Zaidi%2CAliRazaResume-2023-01-10.pdf)! - You'll have to download the file to be able to click the links.
+- A copy of my Resume is available [here](https://github.com/AliRZ-02/AliRZ-02/blob/main/Resume.pdf)! - You'll have to download the file to click the links.
 - I can be reached on [Linkedin](https://www.linkedin.com/in/ali-raza-zaidi/)!

 #### Personal
 - Thanks for getting all the way here!
-Here are just some of hobbies!
+Here are just some of my hobbies!
-- Hockey (🍁 Go Leafs Go 🍁) , Volleyball, Badminton, Zelda BOTW, Horizon Forbidden West, and many more! 😄
+- Hockey (🍁 Go Leafs Go 🍁) , Volleyball, Badminton, Zelda TOTK, Horizon Forbidden West, and many more! 😄

 <!--
 **AliRZ-02/AliRZ-02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.